yaminiii3023/CRUDProject/README.md

 **Overview**

-This project is a Movie Management System built with Node.js, Express, MongoDB, and JWT for authentication.
+This is a small CRUD project built with Node.js, Express, MongoDB, and JWT for authentication.
 It allows users to register, log in, and manage a collection of movies with various operations like creating, reading, updating, and deleting movies

 **Features**